Work retreats

 To achieve these goals, kick-off with an intense brainstorming session or hackathon.
 Develop the ideas that come from that session over the next few days.
 Take the time to pivot or start larger projects.
 And, most importantly, live like a local!
 Explore the beauty of Lisbon’s charming streets.

-Elbstack schedule some fun team activities in between work sessions.
+Elbstack scheduled some fun team activities in between work sessions.
 Some of the activities they signed up for included surfing lessons, a sunset sailing tour, and a city tour with a fantastic local Portuguese tour company, We Hate Tourism Tours.
 The team also enjoyed the best Lisbon had to offer in terms of gastronomy.

 Lennart Brandt, a product designer at Elbstack, had this to say about the retreat: